MingyuPan2/ecse373_f23_mxp745_lab3/README.md

 ### robot_state_publisher Update

-Since the ROS bag from the survey includes transformation messages, robot_state_publisher does not need to be used, and the launch file was updated to include a new argument, use_robot_state_publisher, that has a default true value.
+Since the ROS bag from the survey includes transformation messages, robot_state_publisher does not need to be used, and the launch file was updated to include a new argument. use_robot_state_publisher has a default "true" value and corresponding files in Lab 2 and Lab 3 were modified.

 ### Load the Previous Robot Model